Collaborative Chinese Text Recognition with Personalized Federated Learning: Experiments

 \subsection{Visualization}

 We visualize the final prediction results of the personalized models under the three-client setting.
 Figure~\ref{gen} shows the prediction results of each client's personalized model, and Figure~\ref{gen2} shows the generalization performance of the personalized models on cross-client data.
 Red indicates incorrect characters, while green indicates missing characters.
-The prediction results show that: 1) personalized federated learning can not only improve local performance but also improve generalization across clients, demonstrating the potential application of collaborative learning in Chinese text recognition with different distribution data.
-2) Our proposed method has significant performance improvements compared to standalone training and other personalized federated learning methods. \textbf{It can even correct errors in the ground truth of the dataset, such as client2 in Figure~\ref{gen} and client3$\to$client1 in Figure~\ref{gen2}}.
+The prediction results show that: 1) pFL can not only improve local performance but also improve generalization across clients, demonstrating the potential application of collaborative learning in Chinese text recognition with different distribution data.
+2) Our proposed method has significant performance improvements compared to standalone training and other pFL methods. \textbf{It can correct the noise labels in the dataset, such as client2 in Figure~\ref{gen} and client3$\to$client1 in Figure~\ref{gen2}}.
 This indicates that in federated learning, not only the feature extraction ability of the CNN part is enhanced, but also the relationship extraction ability of the RNN part is further improved.